jfinkels/jeffraytracer/README.md

 ==============

 The model file format is specified in model_file_format.txt.
-Example files are provided in the "src/test/resources/" directory.
+Example files are provided in the `src/test/resources/` directory.

 Development
 ===========

 To prepare this package for development in Eclipse, run

     mvn eclipse:eclipse -DdownloadSources=true -DdownloadJavadocs=true

 and

     mvn eclipse:configure-workspace -Declipse.workspace=/path/to/workspace

-where "/path/to/workspace" is the path to your Eclipse workspace.
+where `/path/to/workspace` is the path to your Eclipse workspace.

-Eclipse automatic source formatting rules can be found in "formatter.xml" in the top-level directory of this project.
+Eclipse automatic source formatting rules can be found in `formatter.xml` in the top-level directory of this project.

-To use Checkstyle, the Maven Checkstyle plugin, or the Eclipse Checkstyle plugin, use the "checkstyle.xml" file in the top-level directory of this project.
+To use Checkstyle, the Maven Checkstyle plugin, or the Eclipse Checkstyle plugin, use the `checkstyle.xml` file in the top-level directory of this project.

 Contact